murnax/kong-docker-compose/README.md

 I also seperate these 4 services into 4 docker-compose files like this:
 - docker-compose.yaml: base file that run "kong-database" service
 - docker-compose.setup.yaml: contains "kong-migration" service for migrating "kong-database" service
-- docker-compose.set-upstream.yaml: is used to add upstream endpoints to "kong" service
+- docker-compose.set-upstream.yaml: is used to add upstream endpoints to "kong" service by using [Kongfig](https://github.com/mybuilder/kongfig) module
 - docker-compose.dev.yaml: contains "kong" and "dashboard" services

 ### To run these compose files: